ShawnTurner/gatling-gradle-plugin/README.md

 * `graphiteUrl` : The graphite base url.
 * `graphiteMetricPrefix` : prefix to add to the graphite metric.
 * `metricsToCheck` : The list of graphite metrics to check.
 Metrics in this list will be pre-pended with.
  `gatling.<graphiteMetricPrefix>.<gatlingSimulation(lowercase)>`.
+* `thresholdsByMetricIndex` : The list of timing thresholds(in ms) that you don't want your average test times exceed.
+ Must be a positive integer.
+Must have one threshold per 'metricsToCheck' or exclude from configuration to bypass tests.
+ The index of the threshold number correlates to the index of the metric in 'metricsToCheck' that it belongs to.
 * `numberOfDaysToCheck` : Number of previous days to compare the current run to.
 If this value is 0, no check will occur.
  Must be a positive integer.
 Defaults to 0.
 * `degradationTolerance` : Percentage threshold for which the current average response times for a metric cannot exceed